 - Analytics ID = "User Data Congestion".

-- Target of Analytics Reporting: either a single UE id (i.e. SUPI or GPSI), or "any UE".
+- Target of Analytics Reporting: either a single UE (SUPI), or "any UE".

 NOTE: The Target of Analytics Reporting set to "any UE" applies when user data congestion analytics relates to a specific Area of Interest.